Accepting and Configuring Pre-Authorized Debit

 If you chose the personal option, there is a small amount of information we need to gather about you.
 Essentially, it’s just your name, address, date of birth, and banking information.
 The banking information is for your account, where the funds will be deposited into.

-We also ask what the monthly rent is for your most expensive property.
+We also ask what the monthly rent is for you most expensive property.
 This can be any number, but if it’s over a certain threshold, we need to notify our partners.

 Once you have completed that, review the information on the summary page, accept the terms and conditions, and then submit.